danieldrojas/gt-readme-generator-nodejs/README.md

 ## Installation

-Clone repository on local machine and run HTML file in browser.
+Clone repository on local machine make sure to have node.js preinstalled, run npm install and then run node index.js on terminal

 ## Usage
 The present HTML file was refactor to implement   best practice of accessibility.